Highgate’s pro-active pastoral care underpins all of our activities: wellbeing is at the heart of all our thinking.

-Pastoral care is supported by our Head Boy, Head Girl, House Captains and prefects.
-Our Head Boy and Head Girl are democratically elected by teachers and sixth formers each year, while our prefects are sixth formers who apply for their position, undertaking a selection process that mirrors what one should expect when applying for a job.
+Pastoral care is supported by our Heads of School, House Captains and Prefects.
+Our Heads of School are democratically elected by teachers and sixth formers each year, while our Prefects are sixth formers who apply for their position, undertaking a selection process that mirrors what one should expect when applying for a job.

 Our prefects act as leaders within their year and our wider School community, promoting our Code of Conduct and enforcing our rules.
 A key part of the role involves being a Year 7 or 8 mentor, so meeting your assigned class at daily registration to provide guidance to younger members of our School.

 We also have other support on offer: we have two Head of Sixth Forms and a strong Sixth Form team.
 Their main role is to ensure that you feel safe, happy and supported, as well as keeping an eye on your academic progress.
 We also have a Director of Wellbeing, two counsellors and a support officer, so if you have concerns, there are plenty of ways we can help.